Ndivhuwo26/varsity/README.md

-this contaoins our FNB App
+This contains our FNB App
-study meterials and work
+study materials and work:

-week 1 THMLS
+- Week 1: HTML
-week 2 CSS
+- Week 2: CSS